secretstartups/handbook/readmes/marin-jankovski/index.html.md

 If I feel that I am repeating my feedback or that my feedback is being misused without raising this directly with me, I tend to react by withdrawing the trust completely.
-From then on, earning back my trust is a lot of work.
+From then on, earning back my trust tends to be a lot of work.

 For this reason I ask people working with me to always provide me direct feedback in time, and to react to my feedback timely without holding back.